lawynnj/lawynnj.github.io/content/work/game-scheduler.md

 ## The Problem

-A few of friends and I started playing poker regularly, but we were using Instagram chats to schedule games... 😅.
+A few of friends and I started playing poker regularly, but we were using Instagram chats to schedule games (I know, not the greatest idea).

 As the organizer of every game I would message a few dates, times and buy-in amounts and get people to like (vote) the options.
 Once everyone voted, I would count and announce the official date, time and buy-in amount and send reminders to the players throughout the week.